BA (Hons) Business Management (CMI accredited)

-- £965 per module (you usually take 18 of these modules in total)
+- £1,060 per module (you usually take the equivalent of 18 single modules)

-- Past students now work for a wide range of companies from Barclays and Shell, down to small businesses, or family owned businesses.
+Past students now work for a wide range of companies from Barclays and Shell, down to small or family-owned businesses.
 Some students have gone on to set up their own company on graduation.

-- If you wish to continue your studies further, you can progress on to any of our masters programmes in the Business School, and get a 10% alumni discount on fees.
+If you wish to continue your studies further, you can progress to any of our Masters programmes in the Business School, and get a 10% alumni discount on fees.